PerfectlySoft/Perfect-HTTPServer/README.md

 If you are beginning a new project with Perfect look at the [PerfectTemplate](https://github.com/PerfectlySoft/PerfectTemplate) project for starter instructions.

+When building on Linux, OpenSSL 1.0.2+ is required for this package.
+On Ubuntu 14 or some Debian distributions you will need to update your OpenSSL before this package will build.

 ## QuickStart

 The following will clone an empty starter project: